ibm-cloud-docs/netezza/network_policies.md

      Rule 2: 0.0.0.0/0          (deny)
      ```

-    **NOTE:** The AWS S3 endpoints do not have a single IP address that is associated with them.
+    The AWS S3 endpoints do not have a single IP address that is associated with them.
 Adding the S3 endpoint hostname to the allow list can give inconsistent results.
+    {: note}

 1. If you want to use or connect from any other AWS service, add to the `allow` rule the CIDR range that is associated with those respective service endpoints.